-Imaging is considered medically necessary to direct management in ANY of the following scenarios:
+Advanced imaging is considered medically necessary to direct management in ANY of the following scenarios:

-Imaging Study Diagnosis Management MRI brain (preferred) or CT brain One-time evaluation of documented cognitive abnormality to exclude a secondary cause when unexplained by clinical evaluation Evaluation of rapidly progressive symptoms FDG-PET/CT brain One-time evaluation to differentiate between frontotemporal dementia and Alzheimer's disease when substantial diagnostic uncertainty remains after ALL of the following: • Neuropsychological testing Not indicated Evaluation by a physician experienced in neurodegenerative disease Structural imaging (CT or MRI) Amyloid PET imaging When performed under Coverage with Evidence Development (CED) in Medicare beneficiaries When performed under Coverage with Evidence
+- Initial evaluation of documented cognitive abnormality when unexplained by clinical evaluation - Evaluation of rapidly progressive symptoms - In patients being treated with amyloid therapy (MRI brain only)

+PET Brain is considered medically necessary to differentiate between frontotemporal dementia and Alzheimer's disease when substantial diagnostic uncertainty remains after ALL of the following:

-Imaging Study Diagnosis Management Development (CED) in Medicare beneficiaries
+- Neuropsychological testing

+- Evaluation by a physician experienced in neurodegenerative disease

+- Structural imaging (CT or MRI)

+- FDG PET or PET/CT - Amyloid Brain PET or PET/CT when amyloid therapy is being considered

 Neurocognitive disorder (previously known as dementia) is an umbrella term for a group of symptoms associated with a decline in memory, executive, and/or other cognitive functions.
 Alzheimer's disease is the most common, neurocognitive disorder.
 Two kinds of advanced imaging, structural and functional, are available for further characterization of dementia.
 Structural imaging includes MRI and CT, and evaluates for masses and for morphologic changes in the brain parenchyma.
-Functional imaging includes PET/CT with FDG or Amyvid.
+Functional imaging includes PET/CT with FDG or amyloid imaging agents.